 Elevation: 733 meters.
 There is but one small sign there, which consists

 of a figure of a hiker.
 You can see the leaning metal post hosting that

-are permitted in this trail up to the alpine area.
+are permitted on Butler Ridge Trail up to the alpine area.

 Butler Ridge Trailhead

-loses altitude, as you descend towards a small creek.
+and actually loses altitude, as the path descends towards a small creek.
 It was possible to

 do stone-hopping to cross it.
 However, during the spring runoff the

 volume of water might require getting your feet wet.

 Butler Ridge Trail Creek Crossing

 of the hike begins - a very long steep stretch which makes you gain over